 NIBSC is responsible for developing, producing and characterising biological reference materials used for standardising tetanus vaccines, antitoxins and related products or intermediates.
 We maintain a portfolio of tetanus standards, including toxoids and antitoxins, that are used to standardise:

 We design and coordinate international collaborative studies to characterise and calibrate new and replacement International Standards.
-Recently established International Standards include the 4th WHO International Standard for Tetanus Toxoid Adsorbed.
 We also work closely with formulation scientists at NIBSC to optimise formulations to successfully freeze-dry tetanus standards.

-NIBSC carries out control testing as part of the Official Control Authority Batch Release (OCABR) process for products licensed in the EU.
-We also do testing for the World Health Organisation (WHO) prequalification process for vaccines.
+NIBSC carries out scientific testing for tetanus vaccines as part of its role as a National Control Laboratory.
+We also perform testing for the World Health Organisation (WHO) Prequalification Programme for vaccines.
 We have wide experience in testing tetanus vaccines, antitoxins and related intermediates and can perform assays for:

 We have wide experience in developing and validating methods used to control and standardise tetanus vaccines, antitoxins and related intermediates.
 We focus firmly on methods that can be used to refine, reduce or replace animal testing – known as the 3Rs – and have developed and validated an in vitro assay to monitor consistent production of tetanus vaccines.